 According to a study published in The Journal of Clinical Investigation, fasting was proven to boost HGH secretion and amplify the complex rhythms of HGH secretion.
 Fasting and calorie restriction was found in previous studies to lead to longevity and reduce the total risk of chronic illnesses.
 Because fasting for longer than 24 hours can be hard for most people, a fast of 12-16 hours can do the trick to boost your HGH production.

 Exercise is recognized as a powerful stimulus for natural HGH hormone production.
-Because people tend to become less active as the age, their HGH production could suffer as a result.
-A study published in Sports Medicinefound that intensive aerobic exercising increased HGH production through a 24-hour period.
+Because people tend to become less active as they age, their HGH production could suffer as a result.
+A study published in Sports Medicine found that intensive aerobic exercising increased HGH production through a 24-hour period.
 The study also found that the more intense the workout, the greater the HGH secretion is.

 4. Get Plenty of Sleep